 1. Use Hot Water

 Knowing how to thin the store-bought frosting, especially cream cheese frosting, is essential.
 Start by pouring a little amount of hot water into the bottom of a mixing bowl.
-Keep in mind to choose a bowl that is a bit larger than the bowl the frosting is placed.
+Keep in mind to choose a bowl that is a bit larger than the bowl in which the frosting is placed.
 With that, make sure to gently lower the frosting bowl into the bowl with hot water.

 Moreover, ensure that the hot water does not overflow into the frosting.
 Likewise, stir the frosting constantly while pressing it to the mixing bowl’s sides till the ingredients thin the frosting.
 As a result, the decadent store-bought cream cheese frosting can come out thin if the cream cheese is completely softened before combining it with the recipe.